Managing Identity

 For effective A/B tests, you want to:

-Vanity will assign each visitor a unique identifier and store it in a cookie that persists across sessions.
+Vanity can assign each visitor a unique identifier and store it in a cookie that persists across sessions.
 That way, each visitor will get to see the same alternatives on repeating visits.
-Assuming they use the same browser on all visits.
+(Assuming they use the same browser on all visits.)

-If you have a better way of tracking visitors, e.g. using sign in, you’ll want to use that instead.
+If you have a more persistant way of tracking visitors, e.g. using sign in, you’ll want to use that instead.
 That way the same person gets treated to the same experiment, even if they switch between machines and browsers.

 You can choose either option using the use_vanity method.
 In the first case, just call use_vanity from within the ApplicationController.
-In the second case, you’ll want to pass use_vanity either a block that returns an identity value, or the name of a method that returns an object which provides the identity.
+In the second case, you’ll want to pass use_vanity either a block that returns an identity value, or the name of a method that returns an object which provides the identity when id is called on it.
+If you pass a method name and it returns nil, Vanity will fallback on the persistent cookie mechanism.

 class ApplicationController < ActionController::Base